-'I'm Responsible For What Happens' At Facebook, Mark Zuckerberg Will Tell Senate
+'I'm Responsible For What Happens' At Facebook, Mark Zuckerberg Tells Senate

 On Tuesday, the company began informing users who were affected.
 You can check this page on Facebook's help site to see if you're among that number.

-But Zuckerberg will be grilled on a wide range of other topics.
+But Zuckerberg will also be grilled on a wide range of other topics.
 Lawmakers have been keenly interested in how Facebook handled — or mishandled — Russian election interference during the 2016 campaigns, as well as questions over who is behind ads users see on Facebook.

-Zuckerberg's prepared testimony has been published on the Senate's website.
-In it, he embraces a wider responsibility for user content than Facebook has claimed in the past — and lays out efforts that he says will help protect users' information, and defend against "bad actors" on the platform.
+In Zuckerberg's prepared testimony — a longer version of his opening comments — he embraces a wider responsibility for user content than Facebook has claimed in the past.
+He also lays out efforts that he says will help protect users' information and defend against "bad actors" on the platform.

-He posted a photo of the Capitol building on Facebook, about an hour before he was set to begin testifying, saying he was going to tell the Senate "how Facebook needs to take a broader view of our responsibility — not just to build tools, but to make sure those tools are used for good."

 Wondering what to expect as the hearing gets underway?
 NPR's Alina Selyukh and Kelsey Snell have got you covered.

-They say Congress wants answers — about what Facebook really knew about Cambridge Analytica, but also about broader issues of advertising and oversight— and lawmakers also want to make a public show of grilling Zuckerberg.
+They say Congress wants answers — not only about what Facebook really knew about Cambridge Analytica, but also about broader issues of advertising and oversight — and lawmakers also want to make a public show of grilling Zuckerberg.

-But be warned that Zuckerberg may to be willing, or able, to provide the kinds of "clear and specific answers" that senators might be digging for.
+But be warned that Zuckerberg may not be willing, or able, to provide the kinds of "clear and specific answers" that senators might be digging for.

-Another thing to listen out for: The question of regulation.
-Some lawmakers are pushing to establish rules for how internet companies handle ads or user data.
+Another thing to look out for: the question of regulation.
+Some lawmakers are pushing to establish rules for how Internet companies handle ads or user data.
 And Facebook has signaled that it might be open to some regulation, although the company also argues it is not waiting for laws to be passed to change its own behavior.